 If it seems like one person in your house gets a cold and then it gets shared until everyone has it – maybe even more than once – then you’re probably a victim of a well-sealed house.
 If that’s the case, your best bet is an air purifier attached to your HVAC system where it can clean and filter every room for better, healthier air.

 If you’re feeling overwhelmed by the sheer number of things that can contribute to poor air quality, take heart.
 Don’t give up your carpets or favorite hobbies, enjoy your candles and keep on mopping those floors.
 You don’t have to live in a bubble to enjoy far healthier air.

 You just need to be smart about the choices you make for your household, and use an air purifier to mitigate the rest.
-You can choose a portable unit that has a HEPA filter or ionizer, but for the most bang for your buck – and the most improvement in air quality – choose a whole house purifier.
+You can choose a portable unit that has a media filter or ionizer, but for the most bang for your buck – and the most improvement in air quality – choose a whole house purifier.

 It can be installed right into your ducts where it will trap pollutants, reduce chemical compounds, knock out odors, and disinfect the air and even surfaces.

 Air purifiers take up almost no space at all and as an added bonus, they can help preserve the longevity of your HVAC system by keeping dust and other pollutants from collecting.

 If you’re concerned about the air quality in your home, let us know.
 We can advise you of options and install an air purifier based on your needs.
 All estimates are free, so get in touch today and breathe easier.